alexisrolland/ComfyUI-Blender/README.md

 1. In ComfyUI, create a workflow using the Blender nodes (see workflow examples in this repository).

-    * The Blender nodes are used to define the inputs and outputs of the workflow to be displayed in the Blender add-on.
+    * The Blender nodes are used to define the inputs and outputs to be displayed in the Blender add-on.
     * The title of the nodes are used as labels in the Blender add-on panel.

 ![Screenshot ComfyUI](./screenshot_comfyui.png)